 How to choose

 In short: $5 is enough to get started, $10 is the sweet spot for most use cases, and $20 is where stability and performance genuinely compound.
-Start where your current needs sit, and scale when the project demands it.
+Start where your current needs sit, and upgrade when the project demands it.